Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Related Work

+Another strand of research uses regression methods for anomaly detection.
+The influential approach by \cite{zhu2014continuous} develops a Continuous Change Detection and Classification algorithm, using ordinary least squares time series to classify changes at the pixel level. \citet{koltunov2009image} describes the Dynamic Detection Model (\DDM), which combines a series of basis images into a prediction image.
+This prediction image is then compared with the true test image for anomaly detection.
+The \DDM and related anomaly detection approaches have inspired a wide range of applications \citep[e.g.,][]{tang2020can, koltunov2020edart}.
+Another approach is by \citet{fytsilis2016methodology}, which expands anomalous pixels into homogeneous regions and calculates a difference metric between two images based on the maximum spatial correlation of the shape with each image as a whole.

+When sufficient data are available, deep learning based detection methods have also proven useful. \citet{varghese2018changenet} develop ChangeNet, a CNN to detect changes between pairs of images. \citet{peng2019end} develop an end-to-end (as opposed to image-by-image or pixel-by-pixel) change detection method using UNet++, and \citet{sefrin2021deep} conjoin two deep learning architectures to detect land cover change.
+While promising, such deep learning approaches cannot easily be applied in our setting due to the large number of free parameters and scarce positive examples.

-The most closely related work is that of \citet{robinson2021temporal}, which proposed a semi-supervised algorithm for retroactively determining construction dates using high-resolution satellite imagery.
+The most closely related work is that of \citet{robinson2021temporal}, who proposed a semi-supervised algorithm for retroactively determining construction dates using high-resolution satellite imagery.
 While the approach is complementary, it presupposes a set of final structure footprints, within which it looks backwards in time for localized spectral shifts that represent construction events.
 Having these footprints, however, would imply that the expanded or new structures were already detected at a reasonable significance.
-Instead, the very premise of our work here is that this is a challenging task at lower resolutions.
-Instead of focusing on the detection of individual buildings, our method tests the broader hypothesis that the distribution of pixels classified as structure undergoes a discrete change over time.
-This allows us to make better statistical use of high-cadence, lower-resolution imagery.
+Instead, the premise of our work here is that this is a challenging task at lower resolutions.
+Instead of focusing on the detection of individual buildings, our method tests the broader hypothesis that the distribution of pixels classified as a structure undergoes a discrete change over time.
+This allows us to draw more reliable inferences using a statistical framework for building expansion in high-cadence, lower-resolution imagery.

-In sum, while the above work has made substantial strides in changepoint detection with satellite imagery, we are unaware of work that has attempted to provide near real-time actionable insights for regulatory enforcement using newly available streams of higher cadence (weekly), but lower-resolution, imagery.
+In sum, while much of the above work has demonstrated that detecting changes in local building footprints is possible, we are unaware of work that has attempted to provide near real-time (weekly), actionable insights for regulatory enforcement.
 Below, we compare existing approaches, showing substantial gains to our likelihood approach tuned to this setting.